 - This original RCA Red Seal pressing boast KILLER Shootout Winning Triple Plus (A+++) sound on the first side and solid Double Plus (A++) sound on the second

-Presenting two insanely good sides back to back on this domestic RCA pressing.
-Both sides have tons of energy, loads of detail and texture, superb transparency and excellent clarity.
-This is the very definition of DEMO DISC sound.
+- Tons of energy, loads of detail and texture, superb transparency and excellent clarity – the very definition of DEMO DISC sound

 The Citizen Kane Suite on this album is to die for — BIG, BOLD, DYNAMIC sound like few records you own.
-It’s real desert island disc for me.
-(The CD by the way is actually quite good.
+It’s a real desert island disc for me.
+(The CD, by the way, is actually quite good.
 I have it in the car and play it often.)

 Taxing the Limits

 An orchestral dreadnought such as this requires mastering and pressing of the highest quality.
 The music by its very nature taxes the limits of LP playback itself, with deep bass notes; incredible dynamics from every area of the stage; masses of strings playing at the top of their registers with abandon; huge drums; powerful brass effects — every sound an orchestra can produce is found on this record, and then some.

 You will hear plenty of sounds that defy description, that’s for sure.
 Some of the time I can hardly imagine what instrument or group of instruments could possibly be making some of these sounds.

 What We’re Listening For On Citizen Kane (The Classic Film Scores of Bernard Herrmann)

 - Energy for starters.
 What could be more important than the life of the music?